-- It seems that a combination of attached check (similar to an instanceof check in Java) and type cast can work.

-- Can you see any potential problem(s)?
+- It seems that a combination of attached check (similar to an instance of check in Java) and type cast can work. - Can you see any potential problem(s)? - Hints: - Extensibility and Maintainability - What happens when you have a large number of records of distinct dynamic types stored in the book (e.g., DATE STRING REPSON ACCOUNT ARRAY CONTAINS

-- Hints:

-- Extensibility and Maintainability

-- What happens when you have a large number of records of distinct dynamic types stored in the book

 '''

-(e.g., DATE, STRING, PERSON, ACCOUNT, ARRAY_CONTAINER,

-DICTIONARY. etc.)?

-[ all classes are descendants of ANY ]
+(e.g., DATE, STRING, PERSON, ACCOUNT, ARRAY_CONTAINER, DICTIONARY, etc.)? [ all classes are descendants of ANY ]

 '''